 5. Failure to institute and automate guardrails aligned to trade investment and growth strategy

-As more and more organizations prioritize data-driven spending, adopting a revenue growth management mindset is imperative to successfully addressing these challenges.
-In the 2019 POI survey, 45+% of companies will be advancing their RGM practices.
-28% of these companies will be adding personnel and nearly 35% will be advancing technical resources with tools and advanced capabilities.
+As more and more organizations prioritize data-driven spending, adopting a revenue growth management (RGM) mindset is imperative to successfully addressing these challenges.
+In the 2019 POI survey:

-CPG RGM team’s own enterprise short-term and long-term pricing roadmaps, own retailer trade allocation and balance the trade funding needs across channels and accounts.
+The RGM team’s own enterprise short-term and long-term pricing road maps, own retailer trade allocation and balance the trade funding needs across channels and accounts.
 Proper allocation, planning, and monitoring of trade spend is critical.

 Solutions for Trade Challenges

 Identifying your biggest trade challenges and agreeing what to do about them is often where organizations get stuck.
-There is still a lot of confusion about the trade promotion technology options that will help achieve definite trade objectives.
+There’s a lot of confusion about the trade promotion technology options that will help achieve definite trade objectives.

-Specifically, to address the challenges above, comprehensive, integrated trade promotion management, optimization and analytical solutions are the foundation of trade promotion excellence.
+To address trade challenges – a comprehensive trade promotion management, optimization and analytical solution are the foundation of trade promotion excellence.

-However, we feel that its paramount for the long-term of success of organizations investing not only in these solutions, but also in the success of their trade strategy, that there is a clear understanding of what the solutions do, what they can help you with, and the best practices in selecting the correct one for your organization.
+However, it’s paramount for the long-term of success of the organizations investing in TPx solutions that there is a clear understanding of what the solutions do, what they can help you with, and the best practices in selecting the correct one for your organization.

-To start, we must first address the unique functionalities of trade promotion management (TPM) and trade promotion optimization (TPO) solutions.
-In fact, many mistake that these solutions are the same when in reality they complement each other.
-TPM provides tactical management for trade promotions and TPO provides a strategic analytical approach to trade investment.
+To start, let’s address the unique functionalities of trade promotion management (TPM) and trade promotion optimization (TPO) solutions.
+In fact, many mistake these solutions as the same, when in reality they complement each other.
+TPM provides tactical management for trade promotions and TPO provides a strategic analytical approach to trade investments.

 Trade Promotion Management (TPM) – A TPM software application is best used to manage the execution of trade events and finances.
 In this way, it can help manage the transactional activity of an event by settling claims, clearing deductions and creating accruals.
 It will also facilitate limited post-event analysis using a comparison from planned spending and volume vs actual.